w3c/wai-coga/guide/clear/clear-words.md

 ## More details

 For example, people with language impairments, learning disabilities, and poor memory will better understand the content when clear words are used.
 Also, your audience might not share domain expertise and benefit from explanations of specialist or technical words.
 Clear words are also important for people with lower language skills.
-For example, the average reading age is in the UK is below 11.
-In addition, they also help readers who do not share the same primary language as that used for content.
+For example, the average reading age in the UK is below 11.
+In addition, clear words also help readers who do not share the same primary language as that used for content.

 ## Examples